braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/aborting_messages.md

 > Optionally, you can abort Liquid messages within conditionals.
 This reference article lists some examples of how this feature can be used in marketing campaigns.

 {% alert important %}
-If a message step is aborted in a Canvas, the user won't automatically exit the remaining steps of the Canvas.
-The user will proceed to the next step.
+If a message step is aborted in a Canvas, the user won't exit the remaining steps of the Canvas and will proceed to the next step.
 {% alertend %}

 ## Abort message if "Number Games Attended" = 0